jake-g00dwin/kicad_reusable_blocks_common/README.md

 Just the default KiCAD v9 installation will contain everything needed to use this repository without depending on external plugins or libraries.

+## Helper Scripts

+This section is for describing future usage of scripting tools to automate testing and modification of reusable blocks.

 ## Categories

 These are the current categories covered by the common repo, feel free to